xy2119/Brain_MRI_Image_Segmentation/README.md

 ## 🏆 Winner Of The 2021 Imperial College Data Science Challenge

-In the [2021 Data Science Institute Computer Vision Challenge](https://www.imperial.ac.uk/data-science/),  we applied semantic image segmentation techniques on magnetic resonance imaging (MRI) to aid the diagnosis of brain tumours.
+In the [2021 Data Science Institute Computer Vision Challenge](https://www.imperial.ac.uk/data-science/),  we applied semantic image segmentation techniques on magnetic resonance imaging (MRI) to aid the diagnosis of brain tumors.
 [Prof. Yike Guo](https://www.imperial.ac.uk/people/y.guo), the co-director of the Data Science Institute (DSI), and the DSI judging panel awarded this work as the winner of **"Best Computer Vision Project"**.
 Since our model achieved the highest dice score (78%) in the testing tasks, which uses U-Net architecture with pre-trained VGG16, and was trained on 90% of the available data.

 <!-- ABOUT THE PROJECT -->
 <h2 id="about-the-project"> :pencil: About The Project</h2>